2008 Davis Cup

 Semifinal match between the future champion, Spain, and the USA in Las Ventas bullring.

 The 2008 Davis Cup was the 97th edition of the most important tournament between national teams in men's tennis.
 Sixteen teams participated in the World Group and more than one hundred others took part in different regional groups.
 The first matches were played on February 8–10.
 The final took place on November 21–23 at Estadio Polideportivo Islas Malvinas, Mar del Plata, Argentina, with Spain beating Argentina 3–1 to clinch their 3rd Davis Cup title.

+Mongolia made its first appearance in the tournament.